cyberbotics/urdf2webots/README.md

 The script accepts the following arguments:
   - **-h, --help**: Show the help message and exit.
-  - **--input=INFILE**: Specifies the urdf file to convert.
+  - **--input=INPUT**: Specifies the URDF file to convert.
-  - **--output=OUTFILE**: If set, specifies the path and, if ending in ".proto", name of the resulting PROTO file.
+  - **--output=OUTPUT**: If set, specifies the path and, if ending in ".proto", name of the resulting PROTO file.
 The filename minus the .proto extension will be the robot name (for PROTO conversion only).
   - **--robot-name**: Specify the name of the robot and generate a Robot node string instead of a PROTO file (has to be unique).
   - **--normal**: If set, the normals are exported if present in the URDF definition.
   - **--box-collision**: If set, the bounding objects are approximated using boxes.
-  - **--tool-slot=LinkName**: Specify the link that you want to add a tool slot to (exact link name from urdf, for PROTO conversion only).
+  - **--tool-slot=LinkName**: Specify the link that you want to add a tool slot to (exact link name from URDF, for PROTO conversion only).
   - **--translation="0 0 0"**: Set the translation field of the PROTO file or Webots Robot node string.
   - **--rotation="0 0 1 0"**: Set the rotation field of the PROTO file or Webots Robot node string.
   - **--init-pos=JointPositions**: Set the initial positions of your robot joints.
 Example: `--init-pos="[1.2, 0.5, -1.5]"` would set the first 3 joints of your robot to the specified values, and leave the rest with their default value.
   - **--link-to-def**: Creates a DEF with the link name for each solid to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
   - **--joint-to-def**: Creates a DEF with the joint name for each joint to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
+  - **--relative-path-prefix**: If **--input** is not set, the relative paths in your URDF file sent through stdin will use this prefix.
+For example: `filename="head.obj"` with `--relative-path-prefix="/home/user/myRobot/"` will become `filename="/home/user/myRobot/head.obj"`.

+In case the **--input** option is missing, the script will read the URDF content from `stdin`.
+In that case, you can pipe the content of your URDF file into the script: `cat my_robot.urdf | urdf2proto.py`.
+Relative paths present in your URDF file will be treated relatively to the current directory from which the script is called unless **--relative-path-prefix** is set.

 > Previously the **--static-base** argument was supported in order to set the base link to be static (disabled physics).
 It has been removed as there is a better way to do it by adding the following to your URDF file (assuming **base_link** is the root link of your robot):
 >